 The Pancake Rocks of Punakaiki

 Punakaiki surprised me.
 When I arrived just before sunset after a long drive up the West Coast, I hadn’t dreamt I might be tempted to stay in that tiny little place.
 But after a magical sunset, two days of awesome hikes, and (of course) the Pancake Rocks the town is known for, I was hooked.
-So when the owner of the hostel asked me if I’d like to stay on and WWOOF, I almost said yes.
+So when the owner of the Punakaiki Beach Hostel asked me if I’d like to stay on and WWOOF, I almost said yes.
 Almost.
 But I desperately needed a paying gig, and the one offered wouldn’t get me anything except free accommodation.

 If you go, be sure to check out the other hikes in the area, not just the Pancake Rocks: the Truman Trek, the Pororari Trek, etc. There’s a lot to see in a relatively small area, so allow at least a couple days for exploration!